-(2) Termination payments are made in accordance with the relevant NAB Enterprise Agreement and/or the employee's employment agreement.
+(2) Termination payments are made in accordance with the relevant employee's employment agreement and may include statutory entitlements and support for transition to retirement.
 Employees may also retain shares and performance rights in accordance with the relevant terms and conditions of each grant, which remain subject to the relevant performance hurdles and restriction periods.
 These arrangements are consistent with the Group's policy and practice in such circumstances.